GuiDupont/ft_server_42/README.md

 Via https://localhost/phpmyadmin you can access phpmyadmin (login : root, no password).

-You can gEt into the running container by using the following command:
+You can get into the running container by using the following command:
     ```docker exec -it ft_server_running bash```.
 Nano is installed.